Analyzing Viemed Healthcare (VMD) & Its Rivals

-Viemed Healthcare (NASDAQ: VMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Viemed Healthcare to similar companies based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, institutional ownership and profitability.
+Viemed Healthcare (NASDAQ: VMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Viemed Healthcare to similar companies based on the strength of its risk, profitability, institutional ownership, valuation, analyst recommendations, earnings and dividends.

-This is a breakdown of recent recommendations and price targets for Viemed Healthcare and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Viemed Healthcare and its rivals, as provided by MarketBeat.

 |Sell Ratings